somefunAgba/autosgm/README.md

 # AutoSGM : A Unifying Framework for Accelerated Learning
 Automatic (Stochastic) Gradient Method (SGM) is a framework for stochastic gradient learning that unifies (Polyak's Heavy Ball (*PHB*), Nesterov's Accelerated Gradient (*NAG*), Adaptive Moment Estimation (*Adam*)) used in deep learning.

-It makes sense of the many variants in use today.

-It explains observed acceleration in the SGM as the consequence of lowpass smoothing.
-This digital framework leads to many implementations, as seen in the deep learning literature.

-It also allows to derive an optimal choice of learning rate.  *Adam* can be seen as one approximation of this optimal choice (which leads to normalized gradients).

 Learning is seen as an interconnection between a gradient-generating system like an artificial neural network (a well-defined differentiable function) with the SGM learning system or control function.

 <img src="./asgm_view.svg" width="800">